ExpressenAB/exp-containership/README.md

 ## OSX Docker

-If you are using the osx docker beta, set the following envirnment variable and exp-containership should abide.
+If you are using the [OSX Docker beta](https://beta.docker.com/), set the following environment variable and exp-containership should abide.

 ```
 EXP_OSX_DOCKER=true